avalen28/weather-app/README.md

 - I made the API request using the provided latitude and longitude, as there is a possibility that the city name might be misspelled and the API might not recognize it (e.g., Premià written as Premiá).
 - I assumed that the user input for latitude and longitude will always be numeric.
 However, I have implemented some controls, such as ensuring that the input is of type "number" and that the field is required.
 - I have considered the openweather api key that was provided to be public domain, but in a real-life scenario it would have been a good practise to have keys like these private, for instance integrating the dotenv package and using the .env file to store such variables.
+- I made the API call directly since it only required a GET request.
+In case there had been more than one request or more than one API, I would have considered creating a service for each of the APIs, with each service having its own class and methods for each call.

 ## Improvements for the App 🚀🚀